Prayuktha-luckyreddy/To-Do/README.md

 # To-Do
+To-Do List Web App

-simple To-Do list with html, css and js
+A simple and clean To-Do List application built with **HTML, CSS, and JavaScript**.
+Tasks are saved using **LocalStorage**, so they stay even after refreshing or closing the browser.